anthonymartin/myelastic/README.md

 ### Mutators

-Every row of your query can be passed to a mutator function which allows you to transform the data before it is indexed.
+Every row of your query can be passed to a mutator function which allows you to mutate the row before it is indexed.

 ```javascript
 // our database has an IP, but let's also map the geolocation coordinates for that IP